nuzulazmi/qr-code/README.md

 ### What I learned

-Building project is a great way to practice your coding skill, with frontend mentor, i've learned much until now. this is the second prject i made.
+Building project is a great way to practice your coding skill, with frontend mentor, i've learned much until now. this is the second project i made.

 ### Continued development